vrnetlab/vrnetlab/vmx/README.md

 System requirements
 -------------------
-CPU: 5 cores - 4 for the vFPC (virtual FPC - the forwarding plane) and 1 for VCP (the RE / control plane).
+CPU: 4 cores - 3 for the vFPC (virtual FPC - the forwarding plane) and 1 for VCP (the RE / control plane).

-RAM: 8GB - 4 for VCP and 4 for vFPC
+RAM: 6GB - 2 for VCP and 4 for vFPC

-Disk: ~5GB for JUNOS 15.1
+Disk: ~5GB for JUNOS 15.1, ~7GB for JUNOS 16 (I know, it's huge!!)

 FUAQ - Frequently or Unfrequently Asked Questions
 -------------------------------------------------